bet365 Gold Cup Preview, Tips, Runners & Trends (Jump Finale)

 • Shantou (0 Wins from 6 runners)

 Looking at the winning odds over the last 20 renewals, the biggest-priced winner was Henllan Harri in 2017, winning for Peter Bowen at odds of 40/1 under the guidance of Sean Bowen.
 Looking at the runners at the head of the market over the last 20 renewals, there have been 1 winning favourites in the race.
-Ahead of the 2026 bet365 Gold Cup, why not head over to the best racing tipster page to see what the tipsters are backing today?
+Whilst we wait for the 2026 bet365 Gold Cup, remember you can get daily racing predictions from the top racing tipsters on the best racing tipsters page.

 Route to the bet365 Gold Cup

-Many trainers will target races to use as prep races before coming to the bet365 Gold Cup, these are the races which the recent winners ran in before coming here:
+Many trainers target races as preparation for the bet365 Gold Cup.
+These are the races which the recent winners ran in before coming here:

 InfoLast Race